AsifulNobel/AsifulNobel/README.md

 I am Nobel, a developer from Bangladesh.
 I am currently employed as a Senior Software Engineer at Enosis Solutions.
 I am working on a CRM there to make media salespeople's work easier.

 + 🖥️ Tech that I work with on my job - C#, F#, ASP.NET, ASP.NET CORE, Suave, JavaScript, AngularJS, NUnit, Mocha, HTML, CSS, SQL Server, Azure Table Storage, Azure Functions and Azure App Service
-+ 💾 Tech that I have worked on in the past - Python, Django, TypeScript, Angular, SciPy, NumPy and TensorFlow
++ 💾 Tech that I have worked on in the past - Python, Django, TypeScript, Angular, SciPy, NumPy, TensorFlow, Ruby and Rails
-+ 🌱 Tech that I am learning now or intend to learn in 2022 - Ruby, Rails, VueJS, PostgreSQL, MongoDB, Redis and Docker
++ 🌱 Tech that I am learning now or intend to learn in 2022 - ❓
 + 📗 Books that I liked reading recently - Recursion by Blake Crouch and Fahrenheit 451 by Ray Bradbury
 + 📺 TV Shows or Movies that I enjoyed lately - Silicon Valley, Interstellar, Haikyu, Attack on Titan, The Boys and The Office